Global offices Careers

 Written by Jaclyn Menendez, Ph.D., Project Consultant

-Here’s a quick activity: think about the words you’d use to describe your selection process.
-Reflect on the objectivity, the lengths you’ve taken to ensure legal defensibility, and the overall careful thought that your organization has emphasized for this process.
+Here’s a quick activity: Think about the words you’d use to describe your selection process.
+Reflect on the objectivity, the lengths you’ve taken to ensure legal defensibility, and the overall careful thought that your organization has put into it.

 Now, think about your promotion process.
 Would you use the same words?

-Odds are, not so much.
-The research and literature on promotion procedures are woefully lacking, which is a disappointing but accurate reflection of how most organizations approach this process.
-In theory, this absence of rigor makes sense: you need assessments when you are hiring new employees because you don’t have any past performance data, but when it comes time for promotions, you’ve already seen what that person is capable of.
+Odds are, the answer is no. The research and literature regarding promotion processes and procedures are woefully lacking, which is a disappointing but accurate reflection of how most organizations approach internal promotions and the overall selection and promotion process.
+In theory, this absence of rigor makes sense.
+When hiring new employees, assessments are vital because you lack past performance data.
+But when it comes to internal promotions, you’ve already seen what that person is capable of.
 As long as you have objective criteria for the new role, and someone in mind who seems like a great fit, you should be all set – right?

 Wrong.
-This all works in theory, but in reality, the promotional process desperately needs all the same rigor and attention to detail that you give your selection process.
-Here’s why:
+While this all sounds logical in theory, the reality is your promotion process requires the same level of rigor and attention as your selection process.

-• You’re likely going to be biased, either positively or negatively.
-There are many reasons why you should stay off social media when you’re hiring new employees, but one of the main reasons is that you don’t want to introduce any non-job-related information into your hiring decision.
-This becomes nearly impossible when dealing with promotions, though, and you’re much more likely to “go with your gut” in these situations.
-In some cases this may prejudice you against the candidate (maybe they aren’t very friendly to you, or you saw them fall asleep in a team meeting once), and in other times it may unfairly endear them to you (they always bring in donuts on Fridays, or their kid goes to the same school as yours).
+When deciding on employee promotions, you’re likely going to be biased, either positively or negatively.
+Unlike the hiring process, where you can remain objective on new employees, promoting a current employee or fellow co-worker often brings personal feelings into play, and you’re much more likely to ‘go with your gut’ when it comes to justifying a promotion.
+In some cases, this may prejudice you against the candidate (maybe they aren’t very friendly to you, or you had a negative experience working on a project in the past with them), and in other times it may unfairly endear them to you (they always bring in donuts on Fridays, or their child goes to the same school as yours).
 Either way, this information is not relevant to the job in question and is therefore introducing error into your promotion decision.
-By using employee assessments to get a baseline on the strengths and gaps of each candidate, you can be sure that you’re comparing them against a common standard and being fair in your evaluation.

 Finding the right fit: nine assessment types